LogoHistorical Figure MBTI

 Why not ESTJ?

-The ESTJ manages through systems, authority, and organized execution — their Te dominant creates clear structures and enforces them consistently.
+The ESTJ manages through systems and organized execution.
 Johanna was not a system-builder; she was a relationship-manager.
-Her maneuvering was always personal, always operating through social connection and status appeal rather than through institutional authority.
-An ESTJ in her position might have built an enduring network of reliable allies; Johanna built connections that were charming but ultimately fragile because they depended on her continued social performance.
+Her maneuvering was always personal, operating through social connection rather than institutional authority.
+An ESTJ might have built an enduring network of reliable allies; Johanna built connections that were charming but fragile because they depended on her continued social performance.
 Te organizations outlast their founders; Fe networks collapse when the charmer leaves.

 Why not ENFJ?

-The ENFJ is driven by a vision of what the group could become — Fe in service of a larger Ni-informed purpose.
+The ENFJ is driven by a vision of what the group could become — Fe in service of a Ni-informed purpose.
 Johanna had no such vision.
 Her scheming was not in service of a coherent long-term goal; it was in service of the next social opportunity.
-The Prussian espionage was not strategic in the ENFJ sense of contributing to a larger plan; it was opportunistic, improvised, and ultimately self-defeating.
-ENFJ would have used Frederick's attention to advance a goal.
+ENFJ would have used Frederick's attention to advance a plan.
 Johanna used it because it felt good to have a king's attention.
-The distinction is Fe dominant with Si auxiliary versus Fe dominant with Ni auxiliary — the same surface warmth, very different cognitive architecture underneath.
+The distinction is Fe with Si auxiliary versus Fe with Ni auxiliary — the same surface warmth, very different architecture underneath.

-Johanna Elisabeth is ESFJ in the way that makes that type's pathology most visible: the Fe that needs social approval so urgently it overrides the Si caution that might have protected her real interests, the Si that understands the rules perfectly but cannot prevent the Ne tertiary from generating clever new moves that violate them, and the Ti inferior that never organized her schemes into a coherent long-term strategy.
+Johanna Elisabeth is ESFJ in the way that makes the type's pathology most visible: Fe that needs approval so urgently it overrides Si caution, Si that understands the rules but cannot stop the Ne tertiary from generating clever moves that violate them, and a Ti inferior that never organized her schemes into a coherent strategy.
 She knew how to play the game; she could not stop playing it even when she had won.

 She gave Russia its greatest empress and could not stop herself from throwing away her right to stand beside her.